Improved Regret Bounds for Gaussian Process Upper Confidence Bound in Bayesian Optimization: Discussions

 \item \textbf{Extension to other algorithms.} One limitation of our technique is its restricted applicability to other algorithms.
 To apply our proof, at least the algorithm should satisfy the following two conditions: (i) on any index subset, the sub-linear cumulative regret is obtained with high probability (\lemref{lem:reg_subset}), and (ii) the high probability lenient regret bound is provided (\lemref{lem:lenient_regret}).
-Other major algorithms in the Bayesian setting (e.g., Thompson sampling~\citep{Russo2014-learning}, information directed sampling~\citep{russo2014learning}) do not satisfy these properties.
+The existing analysis of the other major algorithms in the Bayesian setting (e.g., Thompson sampling~\citep{Russo2014-learning}, information directed sampling~\citep{russo2014learning}) does not provide these properties.
 Nevertheless, we believe that the high-level ideas in our proof (see \secref{sec:intuitive_explain}) could be beneficial for future refined analyses of other algorithms. \item \textbf{Instance dependent analysis in the frequentist setting.} As described in the footnote in \secref{sec:intuitive_explain}, we believe that our analysis does not improve the worst-case regret upper bound in the frequentist setting.
 On the other hand, our technique can be applied to the instance-dependent analysis~\citep{shekhar2022instance} for GP-UCB.
-We expect that our proof strategy could yield a $\tilde{O}(\sqrt{T})$ instance-dependent regret for GP-UCB by replacing the sample path conditions 3 and 4 in \lemref{lem:maximum} with the \emph{growth condition}~(Definition~4 in \citep{shekhar2022instance}) of the function.
+We expect that our proof strategy could yield a $\tilde{O}(\sqrt{T})$ instance-dependent regret for GP-UCB by replacing the sample path condition 3 in \lemref{lem:maximum} with the \emph{growth condition}~(Definition~4 in \citep{shekhar2022instance}) of the function.
 It is an interesting direction for future research. \end{itemize}